NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Quick Root.md

 **Prerequisites** ardande trait, plant trait, or wood trait
 * * *
-**Trigger** A creature successfully Shoves or Trips you, or you fail a saving throw against an effect that would move you or knock you [[Conditions/Prone|Prone]].
+**Trigger** A creature successfully Shoves or Trips you, or you fail a saving throw against an effect that would move you or knock you [[Prone|Prone]].

 * * *